farhiongit/message-in-the-bottle/README.md

 ## Closing communication

-When any more messages are sent in the bottle, receivers must be informed it is not necessary to block and wait for messages anymore.
+When no other messages are sent in the bottle, receivers must be informed it is not necessary to block and wait for messages anymore.

-As the bottle won't be filled any more, we can close the bottle:

-The function `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` will unblock all receivers and wait for the bottle to be empty.
+As the bottle won't be filled any more, we can close the bottle: the function `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` will seal the mouth of the bottle (i.e. close the transmitter side of the bottle), unblock all receivers and wait for the bottle to be empty.
 It:

 1. prevents any new message from being sent in the bottle (just in case) :
   `BOTTLE_FILL` and `BOTTLE_TRY_FILL` will return 0 immediately (without blocking).
-2. waits for the bottle to be emptied by calls to `BOTTLE_DRAIN` (called by the receivers).
+2. waits for the bottle to be emptied (by the calls to `BOTTLE_DRAIN` in the receivers).
-3. asks for any blocked calls to `BOTTLE_DRAIN` (called by the receivers) to stop waiting for food and to finish their job:
+3. asks for any blocked `BOTTLE_DRAIN` calls (called by the receivers) to unblock and to finish their job:
   `BOTTLE_DRAIN` will be asked to return immediately with value 0.

-This call *must be done in the thread that controls the execution of the feeders*, after the feeders have finished their work.
+Therefore, the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` *must be done*

+- after the feeders have finished their work: either at the end of the feeder treatment, or sequentially just after the feeder treatment.
+- before the eaters have finished their work: either sequentially before the eater treatment (but this requires an unlimited buffered bottle), or before the end of the feeder treatment.

-After the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`, eaters will still process the remaining messages in the bottle.
+After the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`, eaters will still be able to process the remaining messages in the bottle.
-The user program *must* wait for all the eaters to be finished before going on.
+The user program *must* wait for all the eaters to be finished before destroying the bottle.

 ## Destruction of a bottle